UCL-HEP/masterclass/z-path/outline.md

 Tell students we will need at least two volunteers for the video conference:

-- one to answer a question from the moderators about today's activities;
+- one to answer a question from the moderators about what they have learned today, or how much they already knew about particle physics;
+- one to answer a question about today's exercise and what the results show.

-- one or more to ask questions to the moderators, which can be anout
+There will also be an opportunity for students to ask questions to the moderators, so they should be thinking about anything they might like to ask about e.g.

 - today's exercise
 - particle physics
 - life as a physicist...

 Remind participants to save work, and ensure they know when to come back.

 # Lunch break (60 minutes)

-# Hands-on exercises (post-lunch) (45 minutes)
+# Hands-on exercises (post-lunch) (1 hour)

 - Load saved Hypatia project.
 - Outline remainder of masterclass